opensds/euac/euac-meeting-2018-10-03.md

 ## Minutes
-1. Cosimo thinks Open Data Fabric is a good concept in general and evaluating it internally
+1. Vodafone OpenSDS Meeting - Cosimo thinks Open Data Fabric is a good concept in general and evaluating it internally
 2. SNIA SDC
    - Reddy and Steven gave a talk on "Managing flash with Swordfish in cloud native"
    - Met with Swordfish team, will have a co-working session in Colorado Springs end of Oct to discuss collaboration in detail